MEDSL/constituency-returns/codebook-us-senate-1976–2016.md

-#Codebook for U.S. Senate Returns 1976–2016
+#Codebook for U.S. Senate Returns 1976–2018

-The data file `1976-2016-senate` contains constituency (state-level) returns for elections to the U.S. Senate from 1976 to 2016.
+The data file `1976-2018-senate` contains constituency (state-level) returns for elections to the U.S. Senate from 1976 to 2018.
 The data source is the document "[Statistics of the Congressional Election](http://history.house.gov/Institution/Election-Statistics/Election-Statistics/)," published biennially by the Clerk of the U.S. House of Representatives.
+2018 data comes from official state election websites (in some cases, they are marked as unofficial, and will be updated at a later time).

 ##Variables
 The variables are listed as they appear in the data file.